 He is the author of The Chemistry Between Us: Love, Sex, and the Science of Attraction explores the latest discoveries of how brain chemistry influences all aspects of our relationships with others.

-I joined the Young lab as a post-doc in November 2007 after conducting research at Osaka Bioscience Institute, Osaka University and Nagoya City University in Japan.
-My research interest is to elucidate the molecular mechanisms involved in the expression of higher brain functions and also in the onset of mental disorders which occur when brain function is impaired.
-Specifically, I have been screening for genes involved in the mechanism of depression using several mouse models of depression, as well as performing functional analyses of the genes identified from the above screens, and genes identified from patient samples.
+Kiyoshi joined the Young lab as a post-doc in November 2007 after conducting research at Osaka Bioscience Institute, Osaka University and Nagoya City University in Japan.
+His research interest is to elucidate the molecular mechanisms and brain networks involved in social attachment behavior and also in the onset of mental disorders that occur when brain functioning is impaired.
+Specifically, he focuses on oxytocin signaling and its cross-talk with other molecules in the prairie vole brain and on how they affect social attachment behavior in monogamous animals.

-I came to Emory in 1999 after receiving my Bachelor of Arts in Biology from the State University of West Georgia.
-As a Psychology minor, with much interest in human as well as animal social interaction, I hoped to eventually find a position combining my interest in physical and social science with my love of animals.
-I spent three and half years in an Immunology laboratory honing my molecular biology skills and managing a large transgenic mouse colony.
-I received the opportunity to join the Young Laboratory in July 2002.
-I am responsible for the management and genotyping of rodent colonies from mouse to vole, while acting as liason between the lab and Yerkes Veterinary/Animal Care staff.
+Lorra came to Emory in 1999 after receiving a Bachelor of Arts in Biology from the University of West Georgia.
+As a Psychology minor, with much interest in human as well as animal social interaction, she hoped to eventually find a position combining her interest in physical and social science with her love of animals.
+She spent three and a half years in an Immunology laboratory honing her molecular biology skills and managing a large transgenic mouse colony.
+She received the opportunity to join the Young Laboratory in July 2002.
+She is responsible for the management and genotyping of rodent colonies, while acting as a liaison between the lab and Yerkes Veterinary/Animal Care staff.